sandeepzgk/GameProbe/server/README.md

     ```bash
     setuplocal.bash
     ```
-2. To deploy to AWS (Lambda/S3/DynamoDB or core logic)
+2. Configuring AWS Keys for deployment

+    * You would need to configure your local machine with the appropriate keys to ensure that you have the right roles to deploy the services and files to AWS.
+You can do that by running the following code.
+You will not be able to deploy without these keys setup properly.

     ```bash
+    export AWS_ACCESS_KEY_ID="YOUR_KEY_ID"
+    export AWS_SECRET_ACCESS_KEY="YOUR_AWS_SECRET_KEY"
+    ```

+3. To deploy to AWS (Lambda/S3/DynamoDB or core logic)
+    ```bash
     npm install         # to install dependencies
     serverless deploy
     serverless remove   # to remove the deployed services
     ```
-3. To deploy to AWS (Static Files aka Static Web Pages or website)
+4. To deploy to AWS (Static Files aka Static Web Pages or website)
     ```bash
     serverless client deploy
     serverless client remove # to remove the deployed client
     ```
-4. To deploy to different environments
+5. To deploy to different environments

-    _Notes_:
+    _Important Notes_:
     * By default the deploy happens to the "dev" channel, i.e. development environment of aws for testing.
 To deploy to production environment execute
     * Deploy to production environment only after thorough testing in the development environment